COVESA/vehicle-edge/docs/deployment.md

 ## Overview

-The Vehicle Vehicle Edge consists of several docker containers to setup the mandatory platform and platform services and an optional vehicle integration for development and testing purpose.
+The Vehicle Edge consists of several docker containers to setup the mandatory platform and platform services and an optional vehicle integration for development and testing purpose.

 ## Deployment Diagram

 ![./assets/plantuml/vehicle_edge_deployment.svg](./assets/plantuml/vehicle_edge_default_deployment.svg)

 This diagram shows the 'default' deployment of Vehicle Edge when the docker-compose file _docker-compose.edge.yml_ is used.
-It shows a possible deployment incl. examples and placeholders.
+This deployment uses examples and placeholders.
 Therefore, it should be seen as an example how it could look like.
 Packages are used to logically group the docker-containers regarding their scope and feature set.

 ## Overview of Packages